filipnet/dvb-receiver-recovery/README.md

 * Download
   * Download the image of your choice (https://openpli.org/download) and extract it to your desktop.
 Do not extract it directly to your usb device.
   * Open the folder you extracted to your desktop, see another folder named "zgemma," this has to be copied to USB stick.
+  * The USB stick should always be disconnected using the Windows function "Safely Remove Hardware" before physically removing it.
 * Power off the receiver
 * Ensure no other USB devices are plugged into the receiver
 * Insert USB device